OpenNebula/docs/source/operation/references/vnet_template.rst

 |                      |                                                                            | and ovswitch       |
 +----------------------+----------------------------------------------------------------------------+--------------------+

-.. warning:: For Outbound QoS when using Open vSwitch, you can configure the `egress traffic shapping <https://docs.openvswitch.org/en/latest/faq/qos/>`__.
+.. warning:: For Outbound QoS when using Open vSwitch, you can leverage the `Open vSwitch QoS <https://docs.openvswitch.org/en/latest/faq/qos/>`__ capabilities.

 The Address Range